cofonseca/Audia/README.md

 docker run -it -rm --name audia -v C:/Users/jsmith/Music:/out -e BUFFER_SIZE=8 -e URL=https://open.spotify.com/playlist/37i9dQZF1DX4dyzvuaRJ0n?si=-zG9PaXMReO2vVJ-YXvncA gcr.io/rebred-296012/audia:latest
 ```

-## Prerequisites
-Audia uses two popular tools under the hood: youtube-dl to download videos, and ffmpeg to extract audio.
-Both of these tools must be installed, and the path to each executable should be in your PATH.

-Alternatively, if you don't want to install and set up dependencies, a Docker image is available and can easily be executed on any operating system.

 ## To Do:
 - Add SoundCloud Support to match Spotify.
 - Increase YouTube API key quota, add more keys, or get info from YouTube some other way not requiring an API key.
-- Soundcloud results are paginated.
+- Spotify results are paginated.
 A playlist might have >100 songs, but we only grab info for the first 100.
 This should be fixed.